taoi666/Vision-coding-challenge/README.md

 Similarly, for the Backdoor Left perspective evaluation, the Pearson correlation coefficient is 0.931, indicating a strong positive correlation.
 The p-value is also 0.0, indicating a statistically significant correlation between the predicted and actual scores for this perspective.

+The test loss for the model is 0.0122, which represents the average squared difference between the predicted and actual scores on the test dataset.
+A lower test loss indicates better performance, and in this case, the low test loss further supports the model's effectiveness in predicting both Hood and Backdoor Left perspective scores.

 Overall, these results demonstrate that the model's predictions are highly correlated with the actual scores for both Hood and Backdoor Left perspectives, providing confidence in the model's performance.